 In case you wonder about the analogy:

-It has long been suggested that some “drug highway” used to move the cocaine from Colombia to Africa to Italy/Sicily were used to move illegal (Nuclear?) waste back to Africa.
+It has long been suggested that the “drug highway” used to move the cocaine from Colombia to Western Africa and then to Sicily/Italy was also used to move illegal (Nuclear) waste back to Africa.

-Now, it is feared that assault weapons are being flown from UK/EU criminal organizations to terrorist groups such ISIS while, at the same time, illegal immigrants are being smuggled from Libya to Southern Europe.
+Now, it is feared that assault weapons are being flown from UK/EU criminal organizations to terrorist groups such ISIS while, at the same time, illegal immigrants are being smuggled from Libya to Southern Europe on the return trip.

 Robert Crepinko, head of Europol’s European Migrant Smuggling Centre (EMSC), which was set up to dismantle the proliferation of criminal networks orchestrating people-smuggling, said that it was possible that British criminals might be working with extremists in north Africa and Egypt.